patrickap/docker-restic/README.md

           docker-restic run command-3
 ```

+**Important:** Please note that invoking `docker-restic` within the command property is not feasible.
+This is due to the fact that the primary command obtains an exclusive lock, thereby preventing concurrent execution of other `docker-restic` commands.

 ## Manual Backups

 For manual backups, simply connect to the container.
 It's important to run the container as the user inside the container (by default `restic`) to prevent the container from writing files as root which the non-root user can't access afterwards.
 If it happened per accident, run `chown -R restic:restic <directory>` to fix the permissions: